List of UK top-ten singles in 1969: Background

-1969 saw a foreign-language song reach number-one in the UK Singles Chart for the first time in the chart's history; "Je t'aime... moi non plus" by Jane Birkin and Serge Gainsbourg.
-The controversial French-language song was banned in several countries due to its overtly sexual content.
-"Je t'aime..." was originally released in the UK by Fontana Records and the Fontana release entered the UK top 10 at number eight on 31 August 1969 (6 September 1969, week ending).
-However, after it had reached number two, Fontana deleted the single, allegedly because the wife of Fontana's boss was appalled at her husband's company releasing such a song.
-After this, "Je t'aime..." was picked up by Major Minor Records, who acquired the song's licensing rights and re-released the record.
-On 28 September 1969 (4 October 1969, week ending), the Major Minor release entered the UK chart at number three, while the Fontana release dropped out of the top 10 completely.
-The following week, the Major Minor release reached number-one, where it remained for one week.
-Combining both the Fontana and Major Minor releases, "Je t'aime... moi non plus" spent nine weeks in the UK top 10 altogether.

 Multiple entries

 One-hundred and fifteen singles charted in the top 10 in 1969, with one-hundred and five singles reaching their peak this year.

 Thirty-one artists scored multiple entries in the top 10 in 1969.
 John Lennon secured the record for most top 10 hits in 1969 with four hit singles.

 Amen Corner was one of a number of artists with two top-ten entries, including the number-one single "(If Paradise Is) Half as Nice".
 The Beach Boys, Elvis Presley, Marmalade.
 Simon & Garfunkel and The Temptations were among the other artists who had multiple top 10 entries in 1969.